 The process of obtaining Probate requires the executor to make an application with the QLD Supreme Court, and generally involves publishing an online notice and lodging a set of documents with the Court.
 The Court will review the documents and if all the information has been correctly prepared, the Court will make a Grant of Probate.

-As explained above, it is the Executor’s role to locate the original Will, obtain a death certificate, and contact financial institutions, service providers and government agencies to validate the deceased’s assets and liabilities.
+As explained above, it is the Executor's role to locate the original Will.
+On top of this, information required for probate ranges from financial to tax areas, and the executor will likely have to obtain the following documents: a death certificate, documents from financial institutions, service providers and government agencies to validate the deceased's assets and liabilities.

 These documents and important pieces of information will all be required for the Probate application.
 You should not lodge a Notice of Intended Application until you are in possession of the original Will and death certificate.

 As part of applying for Probate, you may also require copies of death certificates for any beneficiaries named in the Will who have predeceased the deceased, and/or birth certificates for any surviving children of beneficiaries named in the Will who have predeceased the deceased.